 Improves the flow of energy into your being.
-Every point of Spirit increases your magical damage by 0.47%, magical duration damage by 0.5%, energy by 2 and energy regeneration by 0.01 + 0.26%.
+Every point of Spirit increases your health by 1.0, magical damage by 0.47%, magical duration damage by 0.5%, energy by 2 and energy regeneration by 0.01 + 0.26%.
 Higher Spirit also allows you to meet the attribute requirements of caster armor, implements, caster off-hands, rings and amulets.

 The damage types affected by Spirit are: Fire, Burn, Cold, Frostburn, Lightning, Electrocute, Acid, Poison, Vitality, Vitality Decay, Aether and Chaos.

 As you slay monsters and complete quests, you will accrue experience.
 Experience will allow you to gain levels, which in turn increase your power through attributes and skill points.
 Experience is represented by the yellow bar on the screen, underneath health and energy.
 Whenever that bar fills up, you will gain a level.